YashwanthRaj/QR-Generator/README.md

 # QR-Generator
 This web application takes in URL and gives out the generated QR code from the URL.
-Built with node js.
+Built with fs, qr-image and inquirer packages in npm.